 The diagram illustrates these three platforms and the gaps between them.

-Drafting internal rules that comply with external legal requirements can be difficult where laws and regulations overlap or are confusing.
+Creating internal rules that comply with external legal requirements can be difficult, especially where laws and regulations overlap or are confusing.
 The focus should remain on compliance with both the spirit and letter of the external rules.
 Knowingly ignoring or violating external laws or regulations puts the entire organization at risk.
 These internal rules need to be drafted for their audiences, and organization practice should align with these internal rules.

 The need for cybersecurity and privacy documents